- La Fée Verte

 La Fée Verte

 Absinthe began in France in 1789, initially as a healing potion.
 It was used to purify water and as an antiseptic.
 Absinthe gained in popularity during the Franco-Algerian war where many French soldiers had developed a taste for the high alcoholic “medicine.” and it became more and more popular.
 Because of its greenish tint, it became known as La Fée Verte (The Green Fairy).
+This is why French Absinthe is among the most popular.

 As a result, by the end of the 19th century, absinthe was the favored cocktail of Paris and famous people were drawn to absinthe, like Vincent van Gogh, Pablo Picasso, Edgar Allan Poe, Henri de Toulouse-Lautrec, and Lord Byron, to name a few.